rdick/Inventory-Java-GUI/README.md

 5. As a user, I want to be able view the total value of all the items in the inventory

+6. As a user, I want to be able to save inventory data to be accessed at a later date
+7. As a user, I want to be able to be able to load previous inventory data